backand/docs/docs/apidocs/customactions/index.md

 ### Initiate action

-To initiate on your local folder the node.js code for the action, use the following command on the command line
+To initiate the node.js code for the action on your local folder, use the following command on the command line

 ```
     $ backand action init --app <app name> --object <object name> --action <action name>  --master <master token> --user <user token>